ChippyUno/ChippyUno/README.md

   - VSCode
   - Regression

-<h4>Goals</h4>: By the end of the semester, I hope I will be more proficient in coding skills.
+**Goals**: By the end of the semester, I hope I will be more proficient in coding skills.
 Additionally, I would love to learn any thing that broadens my knowledge in Data Science

 <h4>Contact</h4>: zchen24@nd.edu